Renewal theory for random walks on surface groups: Introduction

 We invite the reader to consider the following simple but instructing example: nearest neighbor random walk on the free group $\mathbb{F}_{2}=\langle a,b\rangle$ with two generators.
 In order to define a suitable renewal structure we recall the definition of cone types after Cannon, \emph{e.g.}, see \cite{ECHLPT}.
 A cone $C(x)$ consists of all vertices $y$ such that $x$ lies on the geodesic from the group identity $e$ to $y$.
 A cone type describes the way one \emph{can look to infinity}, \emph{i.e.}, $T(x)=\{y:~xy\in C(x)\}$.
 It turns out that there are five different cone types, say $\textbf{e},\textbf{a},\textbf{a}^{-},\textbf{b},$ and $\textbf{b}^{-}$.
 The cone type $\textbf{e}$ corresponds to the cone of $e$ and $\textbf{x}$ corresponds to the one where an $x$ edge \emph{leads back} to the identity.
 The cone types $\textbf{a},\textbf{a}^{-},\textbf{b},$ and $\textbf{b}^{-}$ have the important property that a cone of one type contains cones of the other three types.
 Furthermore, any irreducible random walk is transient and hence has a positive probability to stay in a cone $C(x)$ for all times.
 So, let us fix a cone type, say $\textbf{a}$, and define the renewal times $(R_{n})_{n\geq 1}$ as follows.
 Let $R_{1}$ be the first time that the walk visits a cone of type $\textbf{a}$ that it will never leave again.
 Inductively, we define $R_{n+1}$ as the first time after $R_{n}$ that the walk visits a cone of type $\textbf{a}$ that it will never leave again.
 One can check that $(R_{n+1}-R_{n})_{n\geq 1}$ is indeed an i.i.d.~sequence of random variables.
-Furthermore, we have (using the definition of the cones) that
+Furthermore, we have (using the definition of the cones) that where $d(\cdot,\cdot)$ is the word metric.
 Non-amenability of the free group implies that the random variables in the above equation all have some exponential moments.
-It is now standard to deduce a law of large number and a central limit theorem for the distance to the origin.
+It is now standard to deduce a law of large numbers and a central limit theorem for the distance to the origin.
 Moreover, the renewal structure enables us to describe the rate of escape and the asymptotic variance, in terms of first and second moments of random variables with exponential moments.
 This fact allows a very good control of the regularity of these two quantities.

 The main technical difficulties that arise when developing the above sketch into a mathematical proof are due to the fact that the random times $R_{n}$ are not stopping times but depend on future events of the walk.
 Hence, conditioning on events described by $R_{n}$ destroys the Markovian structure of the random walk.
 Furthermore, for general hyperbolic groups it is not known wether the Cannon automaton gives rise to cones with as nice properties as the ones in the free group.
 However, we shall prove that one can get a nice renewal structure for random walks on surface groups.